aruba/central-python-workflows/streaming-api-client/README.md

 }
 ```

+##### Required Variables

+- `<define-unique-name>` is any unique name defined by you, to represent the Aruba Central customer information and topic to be subscribed for this entry.

+- "username" --> A valid central user email address through which Streaming API will be accessed

+- "wsskey" --> obtained from Aruba Central (Account Home -> Webhooks -> Streaming -> Key)

+- "topic" --> provide one of the following [audit, apprf, location, monitoring, presence, security]

-For Example to subscribe to multiple topics per customer and multiple customers, input.json file should look like the following
+For Example to subscribe to multiple topics per customer and multiple customers, `input.json` file should look like the following.
+In this example, there are two customers "CustomerA" and "CustomerB".
+"CustomerA" subscribed to two topics "monitoring" and "security".
+"CustomerB" subscribed to one topic "monitoring".

 ```json
 {